morganrivers/whale_translation/README.md

 [![CI](https://github.com/morganrivers/whale_translation/actions/workflows/CI.yml/badge.svg)](https://github.com/morganrivers/whale_translation/actions/workflows/CI.yml) [[__View Paper Preview__](https://github.com/morganrivers/whale_translation/blob/previews/master/paper.pdf)]

+## What's the deal with this repository?
+The point of this repository is to provide a live version of my paper drafts as I'm writing them to the public.
+I'm trying to get better at putting my ideas and work out there in the world, and this is my current strategy.
+It's a form of [perpetual beta](https://en.wikipedia.org/wiki/Perpetual_beta).
-This repository is a copy of the [original github template](https://github.com/LKedward/latex-github-collab) which
-- Renders the paper on every push to master
+This repository is a copy of the [original github template](https://github.com/LKedward/latex-github-collab) which is a github actions workflow based tool to render Latex documents on every push to the main branch.
-- Renders the paper for pull requests, including latex-diff with master
-- Calculates document word count for pull requests using texcount